 3. Prevention of cancer

-Flammulinol, flammulinolides, and polysaccharide found in enoki mushroom increase the proliferation and phagocytic activity of macrophages and prevent the building up of free radicals in the body.
-Thus intakes of enoki mushroom (especially cap) possess antioxidant with cancer chemopreventive properties (6).
+Flammulinol, flammulinolides, and polysaccharide found in the enoki mushroom increase the proliferation and phagocytic activity of macrophages and prevent the building up of free radicals in the body.
+Thus intakes of enoki mushroom (especially cap) possess antioxidants with cancer chemopreventive properties (6).